Politics of South Korea: Political nature

 Most researchers agree that the term “fandom politics” in South Korea began to be used after the formation of the political community “Nosamo,” which supported former President Roh Moo-hyun, in May 2000.
 The 16th presidential election in 2002, held in the Web 1.0 era, ushered in an era of widespread online campaigning, sparking a surge in online campaigning.
 In the two-way primary between Lee Hoi-chang of the Grand National Party and Roh Moo-hyun of the Millennium Democratic Party, Roh emerged victorious, outpacing Lee in online campaigning.
 Upon Roh's victory, domestic and international media outlets proclaimed him "the world's first internet president."
 In March 2004, a group supporting Park Geun-hye, "ParkSamo," emerged.
 In Korea, the original political fan clubs are largely divided into the progressive "NoSamo" and the conservative "ParkSamo."
 ParkSamo spearheaded Park Geun-hye's victory in the 2012 presidential election and actively and devotedly defended former President Park both before and after the election.
 A prime example is the nationwide candlelight protests demanding an investigation into the truth behind the botched Sewol ferry disaster and the Choi Soon-sil scandal, which led to the presidential impeachment.
 ParkSamo held rallies and other events during the impeachment process, confronting the candlelight protesters.
 Since then, Korean political fandom has continued with fandoms of Moon Jae-in, Lee Jae-myung, and Han Dong-hoon.
 Moon Jae-in's fandom actively spread political messages by sharing information about former President Moon Jae-in online, creating fan art and merchandise, and Lee Jae-myung's fandom called themselves "dog daughters" (daughters of reform) and even launched a comment relay saying, "We will become daughters" after his defeat in the presidential election.
 They exert strong solidarity around each politician, influencing not only the formation of political discourse but also the actual political process.

 This graph traces the recent origins of all six main political parties currently in the Republic of Korea, all of which have either split from or merged with other parties in the last four years.
 They have emerged from four main ideological camps, from Left to Right: Progressive (socialist), liberal, centrist, and conservative.

+A 2025 opinion poll found the most important political issues were job creation, institutional reform, housing and polarization.